-Current Funding Calls
+Current Funding Opportunities

 An international development funding finder tool is now live on the GOV.UK website.
 Developed by DFID, it is a new way to help organisations such as educational institutions, local government and NGOs find suitable funds that they can apply for.
 You can search by sector, country, amount of money required and type of organisation to identify the most relevant funds.
 Find out more.